Ardit-Islami/ardit-islami.github.io/_projects/lineball-dashboard.md

 category: "viz"
 layout: project-page
 collection: projects
-tags: []
+tags: [Tableau, Data Viz, Python, Games]
 ---

 ### Project Overview

-This visualization was a personal passion project where I explored Tableau for the first time, working with data from a custom game called **Lineball**, invented by a friend.
-I participated in the tournament and took on the challenge of creating an interactive dashboard to analyze player performance.
+This was my first serious foray into data visualization.
+A personal project built around **Lineball**, a custom pool game invented by a friend.
+I participated in the tournament, then took on the challenge of designing an interactive Tableau dashboard to analyze shot-level performance.

+It was as much about learning the tools as it was about doing justice to the data.

 ### Game Playlist
-This is the official playlist for the Lineballs game, which the dashboard data is based on.

 <div class="responsive-video-wrapper">
-  <iframe src="https://www.youtube.com/embed/videoseries?list=PL7n5i86UMpE8bBDhZts_Ox4s8JwWI4Q9a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe src="https://www.youtube.com/embed/videoseries?list=PL7n5i86UMpE8bBDhZts_Ox4s8JwWI4Q9a" title="Lineball Tournament Playlist" frameborder="0" allowfullscreen></iframe>
 </div>

 ### Learning Journey

-Since this was my first serious attempt at data visualization, the project became a deep dive into not only Tableau’s toolset but also the fundamentals of data storytelling and design.
-Some of the key learning moments included:

-- **Manual Data Challenges**
+**Manual Data Collection**
-  The data was collected by watching tournament footage and logging every shot manually — a process that taught me the importance of planning data collection for consistency and accuracy.
-Human error and data cleaning became major tasks, revealing how much effort goes into preparing data *before* any visualization work starts.

-- **Feature Engineering on the Fly**
-  Without predefined metrics, I had to invent features during the analysis — deciding what aspects of performance to measure and how to represent them visually.
-This iterative process helped me think critically about what questions the data should answer.

-- **Balancing Design and Clarity**
-  I took a lot of artistic liberty in designing the dashboard, aiming for creativity over convention.
-In hindsight, I see how more intentional choices around color palettes, chart types, and layout could have made the dashboard clearer and easier to navigate.
-  I later learned from resources like [Tableau’s design best practices](https://interworks.com/blog/rcurtis/2017/06/20/tableau-deep-dive-dashboard-design-visual-best-practices/) and [Tableau dashboard tips](https://www.tableau.com/blog/7-tips-and-tricks-dashboard-experts) how to improve on this.
+Every shot had to be logged by hand from video footage.
+This forced me to confront the reality of messy, subjective, human-generated data.
+I learnt a lot about clean input design.

+**Inventing Metrics Midway**
+There were no predefined KPIs.
+We had to decide what *should* be measured: accuracy, round wins, shot types.
+That freedom led to some creative thinking and helped sharpen my instincts for feature engineering.

+**Design Choices & Clarity**
+I leaned heavily into visual creativity...
+Sometimes at the expense of usability.
+In hindsight, I'd now prioritize layout clarity, hierarchy, and color accessibility.
+But this was a great sandbox for learning what works (and what doesn’t)!

-### What I Would Do Differently
+### What I'd Do Differently

-If I were to revisit this project, I would:
-- Apply a consistent and accessible color palette designed for clarity rather than aesthetic experimentation.
+- Define key metrics *before* collecting data
+- Use color and chart types with more intention
-- Use Tableau’s *Story* or *Pages* features to break up the dashboard into a clearer narrative flow.
+- Break the dashboard into clearer narrative steps
-- Plan data capture and key metrics in advance to reduce manual effort and potential errors.
-- Focus on fewer, more purposeful visuals that tell a clearer story.
+- Reduce visual noise for cleaner insight delivery

 ### Visualization Preview

-Below is a preview of the dashboard.
-Click the image or the link below to view the interactive version on Tableau Public.

 <a href="https://public.tableau.com/app/profile/ardit.islami/viz/LineBallStatistics/LineBallDashboard" target="_blank" rel="noopener noreferrer">
   <img src="/assets/images/lineball-thumbnail.jpg" alt="Lineball Dashboard Preview" class="project-banner-fade">